samfisherirl/Easy-Auto-GUI-for-AHK-v2/README.md

 # A modified version of 'Easy AutoGUI' for ahk-v2

-I'll be adding more details here soon.
-First and formost, this project worked off the back of many years of hard work by the individuals below.

-- Auto-GUI-v2 credit to Alguimist - https://www.autohotkey.com/boards/viewtopic.php?f=64&t=89901

-- AHKv2converter credit to https://github.com/mmikeww/AHK-v2-script-converter
+AutoGUIv2 is a modified version of Easy AutoGUI designed for use with AHKv2.
+The project is built upon the years of hard work by various individuals, and the code has been updated to use the latest version of AutoHotkey.

+# Credits:
+- Easy AutoGUI was created by Alguimist, the founder of the Adventure IDE here https://sourceforge.net/projects/autogui/
+- AHKv2converter was developed by https://github.com/mmikeww and https://github.com/dmtr99 among others.
-I did very little work weaving these two solutions together when looking at the years it took to curate the solutions by the creators just mentioned.
+Their work served as the foundation for this project, I did very little work, just weaving the two solutions together.
+All the work was done by the creators just mentioned.

 # How it works
-- this runs Easy AutoGUI on ahkv1
+- This runs Easy AutoGUI on ahkv1 (bill tin)
 - Conversion happens when selecting "Save" or "Save as..." [now updates in IDE]
+- Custom contingency changes ensure no or limited output errors, improving ahkv2converter output for this specific use case.
 - function-call converts to v2 with ahkv2converter
+- custom menuhandler, and menubarhandler reduces output error for post-save initial script run
-- autogui has custom code posted in the changes_of_note folder
+- autogui has custom code posted in the github
 - works with embedded ahk exe's from ahkconverter, you do not need ahkv1 or v2, hypothetically this should run portably